tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 ### Second Behaviour

-For the second behaviour, the system needs to pay number of hours times one and a half for overtime.
+For the second behaviour, the system needs to pay the number of hours times one and a half for overtime.
-Let's create a scenario for that.
+Let's create a new scenario for that.

 ```gherkin
 Scenario: Pay number of hours times one and a half for overtime